broadly/css-inliner/README.md

 The inliner extracts any `style` elements appearing in the document, with all their rules.
 It also extracts any external stylesheets that use relative URLs.
-Both stylesheets are processed using PostCSS and any plugins you opt to use, and cached in memory.
+All stylesheets are processed using PostCSS and any plugins you opt to use, and cached in memory.

-The `style` element and `link` element to known stylesheet are then removed from the document.
-These rules will be inlined or added back into the document later.
+The `style` elements and `link` elements to known stylesheet are then removed from the document.
+Their rules will either be inlined or added back into the document later.

 External stylesheets that reference absolute URLs (anything with a hostname, such as `//example.com/`) are retained in the document.
 These are expected to